cloudring-hq/cloudring/README.md

 ## License

-CloudRing is authored by Iurii Trukhin <yuri@trukhin.com> for work created before 2025 and by Elena Trukhina <elena@trukhin.com> for work created from 2025 onward.
-All copyright and related economic rights in CloudRing are owned and exclusively controlled by Elena Trukhina ZZP.
+#CloudRING Platform by OPENCLOUDTECH, including the CloudRING source code, source texts,
+architecture, documentation, specifications, designs, scripts, and other authored project materials in this repository, belongs to Elena Trukhina ZZP and is controlled by Elena Trukhina ZZP as the project owner and licensor, except for third-party materials and files that carry their own notices.

+Development, packaging, deployment assistance, support, operations, and commercial services for #CloudRING Platform by OPENCLOUDTECH are performed by Elena Trukhina ZZP.

-CloudRing is licensed under the Elastic License 2.0.
-See `LICENSE`, `NOTICE`, and `docs/legal/cloudring-licensing-and-ownership.md`.
+#CloudRING Platform by OPENCLOUDTECH is licensed under the Elastic License 2.0.
+See
+`LICENSE`, `NOTICE`, `BRANDING.md`, and `docs/legal/cloudring-licensing-and-ownership.md`.

+The license permits broad private and internal use, including private cloud infrastructure.
+Installing, accessing, running, funding, reviewing, modifying, integrating, or operating the platform inside a company environment is licensed use only and does not transfer ownership, relicensing authority, trademark rights, product direction, or exclusive rights to that company.

-The license permits broad private and internal use, including private cloud infrastructure, but does not permit providing CloudRing itself, or a substantial set of its features, as a hosted or managed service, public cloud provider offering, SaaS, PaaS, IaaS, MSP, or similar third-party cloud service without prior written permission from Elena Trukhina ZZP.
+Company-specific changes must stay in a fork, branch, patch set, or separate integration layer that preserves the repository notices and remains subject to this license.
+All commits, pull requests, patches, forks, mirrors, copies, clones, and derivative repositories for OPENCLOUDTECH/opencloudtech company projects are made subject to the license used in this project unless Elena Trukhina ZZP signs a separate written agreement.
+The license does not permit providing #CloudRING Platform by OPENCLOUDTECH itself, or a substantial set of CloudRING features, as a hosted or managed service, public cloud provider offering, SaaS, PaaS, IaaS, MSP, or similar third-party cloud service without prior written permission from Elena Trukhina ZZP.